 Using the Remote Desktop Virtualization API

-The Terminal Services Session Directory (TS Session Directory) role service was introduced in Windows Server 2003, Enterprise Edition.
-Using this role service, terminal servers can store user and session information in a database called a session directory.
+The Terminal Services Session Directory (TS Session Directory) role service allows terminal servers to store user and session information in a database called a session directory.
 When a user connects to a terminal server in a farm, TS Session Directory determines whether the user already has a session running on a terminal server and if so, it redirects the user to that terminal server.

 In Windows Server 2008, the TS Session Directory role service was expanded and renamed Terminal Services Session Broker (TS Session Broker).
 In addition to maintaining a directory of existing sessions, TS Session Broker can also broker incoming connections.
 When TS Session Broker receives an incoming connection from a user, it checks its database to determine whether the user has an existing session on a terminal server.
 If so, TS Session Broker redirects the connection to that same terminal server.
 If not, TS Session Broker determines which terminal server has the fewest connections and redirects the connection to that server.

 Beginning with Windows Server 2008, Microsoft also released a public application programming interface (API) for monitoring and interacting with sessions on terminal servers.
 This API is described in Remote Desktop Connection Broker Plug-in Reference.
 Using this API, developers can create custom policy plug-ins that override the standard redirection logic of TS Session Broker.
 The custom plug-ins can redirect sessions to terminal servers, as well as virtual machines, virtual desktops, blade servers, and physical desktops.